How Much Money Do You Need to Move to Spain from Mexico?

 This is where the real cash requirement lies.
 Consulates verify that you have sufficient funds — not just sufficient income on paper.

-Digital Nomad Visa: Proof of minimum monthly income of ~€2,400–€2,850/month (200% of SMI).
-For the typical 3–6 months of bank statements required, you are demonstrating a sustained income history — not a one-time balance.
+Digital Nomad Visa: Proof of minimum monthly income of approximately €2,700–€2,850/month (200% of SMI).
+Consular financial review uses approximately 6–12 months of statements to demonstrate a sustained income history — not a one-time balance.

-Non-Lucrative Visa: Must demonstrate a bank balance equivalent to approximately €28,800 for a single applicant (12 months of passive income at 400% IPREM).
+Non-Lucrative Visa: Must demonstrate approximately 400% of the current IPREM for the principal applicant, with dependent amounts calculated from the current rule.
 This money is not spent on the visa — it stays in your account as evidence — but you must have it available.

 Employed Work Visa: Your employer's offer letter establishes the income.
 No personal savings minimum beyond showing financial stability.